evargaspatrick/FMS-Banking/README.md

 protection of user sessions and error handling for accounts that don't exist when making transactions.

+How to use:

+Pull app.py, FMS.db, and the templates folder into a project in your python IDE.

+Then run app.py, and go to the url provided in the console or the host ip set in app.run

-The database does come with two users already added for testing puproses.
+The database does come with two users already added for testing purposes.

 Username1:Matt762
 Password1:1234qwer